Download and print as a PDF (351kB pdf)

 Can I wash my finger?

-If you remove your splint to wash / air your finger, you must keep the finger straight by keeping it flat on a surface / table.
+If you remove your splint to wash or air your finger, you must keep the finger straight by keeping it flat on a surface like a table.
 If the splint gets wet you should dry the finger and replace the splint.

 How can I replace my splint?